Javi Serrano: Club career

 Serrano made his debut for Atlético B in March 2021, later becoming a regular starter with their reserve during the second phase of the 2020–21 Segunda División B. At the end of the season he extended his contract with Atlético until 2026, while also being scouted by several other big European clubs such as Paris Saint-Germain.

 During the 2021–22 pre-season, Serrano was selected by Diego Simeone to train with the first team, starting games such as their 2–1 win against VfL Wolfsburg.
 He and Giuliano Simeone were the only two players outside of the first team regulars to play all five games of the five friendlies before the start of the season.

 After already making the professional squad for the early La Liga games, Serrano made his professional debut for Atlético Madrid on the 3 November 2021, replacing Ángel Correa in the 74th minute of a 2–0 away loss against Liverpool, during the group stage of the UEFA Champions League.
 Serrano made his debut in the starting lineup on 20 April 2022, in a home La Liga fixture against Granada.

 On 26 August 2022, Serrano was loaned to Segunda División side CD Mirandés for the season.
 The following 31 January, after featuring sparingly, he moved to fellow league team UD Ibiza also in a temporary deal.

+On 30 June 2023, Serrano moved abroad for the first time in his career, after agreeing to a one-year loan deal with SK Sturm Graz of the Austrian Football Bundesliga.